probcomp/Venturecxx/inference.rst

-.. [#] For the interested, the way this is actually done is that each of the primitives documented here actually returns a procedure that accepts a reified object representing the sampled execution history of the model program, affects it, and returns it.
+.. [#] For the interested, the way this is actually done is that each of the primitives documented here actually returns a procedure that accepts a reified object representing the sampled execution history of the model program, affects it, and returns a pair consisting of whatever value it wishes to return in the first slot, and the reified execution history in the second.
 This is relevant if you wish to define additional inference abstractions in Venture, or more complex combinations of them than the provided ones.

-   For those readers for whom this analogy is helpful, the above is exactly the type signature one would get by implementing a ``State`` monad whose actions cannot return values.
-On this interpretation, ``begin`` is ``do``, but without any provision for actions returning values.
+   For those readers for whom this analogy is helpful, the above is exactly the type signature one would get by implementing a ``State`` monad on execution histories.
+This is why the ``do`` form is called ``do``.
+The ``begin`` form is a simplification of ``do`` that drops all intermediate return values.
 As of this writing, there are no analogues to ``get``, ``put``, or ``runState``.